 Be precise about what are you asking for.

 I see way too many pitches that give you no reason to participate.
 What are you looking for?
 Why are you on stage?
 Do you need money, connections, advice, PR…?
-Some people are ashamed to ask and some other simply forget.
+Some people are ashamed to ask and some others simply forget.
 But the key is to be clear and give the reason why you are asking for it.
 It should come out from your pitch story.

 Practice in front of the mirror and a clock.

-Best thing about this is that you will get used to hearing your voice
+The best thing about this is that you will get used to hearing your voice

-Include one or two tweetables in your startup pitch!
+Include a tweetable in your startup pitch!

 Why do this?
 There are two reasons- the tweetable is securing your life on social media – people love short, smart, usable sentences.
 And love to share them.
 You can also think of it as – what can I teach this crowd listening to me?

-What is the single sentence that I would like to leave them with (if nothing else).
+What is the single sentence that I would like to leave them with (if nothing else)?
 Smart, relevant things make the pitch valuable, for all involved.

 To get you extra hyped about your startup pitch, I warmly recommend the famous ‘Start With Why’ talk.